WJWA

 WJWA (91.5 FM) is a radio station in Evansville, Indiana.
 It is a noncommercial station owned and operated by Hope Media Group, broadcasting their WAY-FM Network programming.
-The station was previously 91.5 WUEV, known as the "Students Radio Station" and also "Evansville's Radio Station," which the University of Evansville sold in a controversial decision protested by students, alumni, and community in 2018-2019.
+The station was previously 91.5 WUEV, known as the "Students Radio Station" and also "Evansville's Radio Station," which the University of Evansville sold in a controversial decision protested by students, alumni, and community in 2018–2019.

 History

 Occupying Room 301 in Olmsted Administration Building for its entire run, WJWA was first known as WEVC when it was built in 1950.
 Before that time, Evansville College maintained a radio broadcasting program through an agreement with 1280 WGBF, a local radio station.
 On March 31, 1951, WEVC went onto the air for the first time at 10 watts, monaural, at 91.5 MHz.
 It ran programming two hours a day, five days a week.
 By 1975, stereo equipment was purchased by a benefit held at Mesker Amphitheatre in Evansville featuring Ted Nugent.

-On January 1, 1977, WEVC became WUEV to reflect the new University of Evansville name (The Buzzard (aka) "Skipper T." Spence, along with, then, director; Dr. Gil Clarity announced the change at midnight).
+On January 1, 1977, WEVC became WUEV to reflect the new University of Evansville name (The Buzzard (aka) "Skipper T." Spence, along with, then, director; Dr. Gil Clardy announced the change at midnight).
 By 1984, WUEV had increased power from 3000 to 6100 watts and was renovated in 1988.
 Programming shifted over the years to reflect a more progressive format, and the station continued to serve the needs of the Evansville community and UE students.

 Through the help of an Ameritech Innovations grant in the winter of 1996, Len Clark and Phil Bailey, then the General Manager and Chief Engineer at WUEV respectively, established the Internet Center at WUEV to stream the terrestrial signal heard in Evansville to the world.
 A Xing Streamworks encoder and server were procured and installed, and the audio lines from the control studio were run into a little-used back corner of the WUEV newsroom.
 WUEV simulcasted for the first time on January 16, 1996.

 On July 30, 1997, WUEV opened the Harlaxton Bureau at Harlaxton College, Lincolnshire, England.
 Shortly thereafter, Harlaxton Bureau correspondents covered the death of Princess Diana and were subsequently recognized by the Indiana Society of Professional Journalists.

 The bureau also made the University of Evansville the first American university project with a student-run news bureau on a foreign campus.

 By the fall of 1998, WUEV had purchased and installed additional streaming equipment and started research into branding and educational uses for streaming media technology.
 On hand in the fall of 1998 were: